canonical/tdx/README.md

 	```

 <a id="boot-td-gpu"></a>
-## 8. Boot TD with H100 GPU
+## 8. Boot TD with NVIDIA H100 GPU

+⚠️ ONLY for Host running Ubuntu Plucky 25.04 and TD running Ubuntu Noble 24.04 ⚠️

-On Plucky 25.04, we support the GPU pass-through to TD VM for NVIDIA H100 GPU.
+Starting from the release for Ubuntu Plucky 25.04, we added support to pass-through
+one or several NVIDIA H100 GPU to the TD.
+[The H100 Tensor Core GPU was the first NVIDIA GPU to introduce support for CC](https://developer.nvidia.com/blog/announcing-confidential-computing-general-access-on-nvidia-h100-tensor-core-gpus/).
+It
+can be included into the Trusted Computing Base (TCB) offered by Intel TDX to enable you to run your
+AI workloads with security guarantees offered by Confidential Computing.

+### 8.1 List of evailable GPUs

 To see the list of GPUs on your plaform, you can run:

    ```bash